top of page

 cnflynn97@gmail.com

-Carol graduated with a Bachelor's degree in Ecology from Universidade Federal do Rio de Janeiro (UFRJ) in 2019.
-She then started a MS in Ecology and Evolution at the Universidade do Estado do Rio de Janeiro (UERJ) where she researched the genetic variation and structure in Hylodes fredi, a frog endemic to Ilha Grande, a continental island in southeast Brazil.
-While pursuing her masters she joined the Carnaval Lab as a visiting student with a CAPES PrInt Fellowship to work on her project for a few months.
-During her visit she fell in love with the city, the lab and the City
+Carol earned her B.Sc. in Ecology from the Universidade Federal do Rio de Janeiro (UFRJ) in 2019.
+She then completed an M.Sc. in Ecology and Evolution at the Universidade do Estado do Rio de Janeiro (UERJ), where she investigated genetic variation and population structure in Hylodes fredi, a frog endemic to Ilha Grande, a continental island in southeastern Brazil.

 Rilquer